Items purchased online must be picked up at Coit Museum in Tucson, Arizona.

 Dillinger at the Owl Drug Greeting Card

 Allen Garns, a Mesa artist, created Dillinger at the Owl Drug, an image of Tucson's Owl Drug Store as it looked in the 1930's and 1940's.
-Owned by Jesse Hurlbut, the store, located at the corner of Congress St. and Sixth Ave, was regularly visited by outlaw John Dillinger.
-Note the woman in red, who may be a reference to the woman who directly led to Dillinger's capture.
+Owned by Jesse Hurlbut, the store, located at the corner of Congress St. and Sixth Ave, was visited by outlaw John Dillinger just before his arrest.
+Size: 6" H x 4" L

 Price: $5